theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 #### Caching

-Do we really want to fetch our API everytime the site builds?
-Depending on the API, you could of course, and writing the files should always be very fast.

-But it's always good to know your options.
+Our Monsters API is static, built with Hugo so quiet reliable.
+But even so, it's always safer to cache your API responses so you're not stressing them at every build

-For the API, Hugo has a nice `caches` settings which allows to control how long any given URL's repsonse should be cached.
-With
+Hugo has a nice `caches` settings which allows to control how long any given resource is saved.
+It bear several, but the one that matters to us is `getresource`.

 ```yaml
 # prebuild/config.yaml